Welcome, glad to have you here!

 All of these experiences are what make me, me.

 A pivotal turning point in my life was in August 2012 where I decided to make a significant change in my life.
 I wrote a very personal post about the Power of Making a Commitment, which you can read here.
 I share this with you so you can see me beyond an entrepreneur and business owner – a lot of the experience I share in this post was the impetus for creating this website in the first place.

 Ready?
 Here’s What’s Next.

 Work With Me.
 If your organization is interested in the speaking or consulting services, please contact us today at jenn [at] jenntgrace.com or (860) 281-1583.

 Hang Out for a While.
 If you are interested in working with the LGBTQ community in any capacity, spend time on this website.
 There are 463 pages of information on how to effectively work with the LGBTQ community.
 You can also sign up for the Inner Circle, where you will receive my top business strategies and resources delivered to your inbox once a month.

-Get one of my three books on Amazon.
+Get one of my four books on Amazon.

 - But You Don’t Look Gay… Successful marketing strategies for doing business with the Lesbian, Gay, Bisexual, and Transgender (LGBT) community